 Anchoring vignettes are short descriptions of hypothetical cases that allow one to "anchor" experts thresholds to a consistent scale, addressing DIF (King & Wand 2007).
-V-Dem's vignettes are unlabled-they mention neither specific country names nor years-descriptions of imaginary country-years that we attempted to design to provide as much information about experts' threshold parameters as possible.17 Because they require no specific case knowledge to evaluate, vignettes serve as bridge cases that all V-Dem experts can rate.18 Vignettes therefore furnish the model with a tremendous quantity of overlapping ratings that it can use to estimate experts' threshold parameters.
+V-Dem's vignettes are unlabeled-they mention neither specific country names nor years descriptions of imaginary country-years that we attempted to design to provide as much information about experts' threshold parameters as possible.
+Because they require no specific case knowledge to evaluate, vignettes serve as bridge cases that all V-Dem experts can rate.17 Vignettes therefore furnish the model with a tremendous quantity of overlapping ratings that it can use to estimate experts' threshold parameters.
 We designed vignettes to provide substantial scale variability, allowing us to learn about experts' threshold parameters across question scales, something that is critical in a context where experts often use only subsets of their scales when rating real cases.

-Following Bakker et al. (2014), we incorporate vignettes into the measurement model almost like any other observation.
-Vignettes therefore act virtually identically to any other country-year within the model; the primary difference is that they exhibit substantially higher rater overlap than a real observation.
-One other difference is that we make use of prior knowledge about vignettes when fitting the model.
+In practice, vignettes act virtually identically to any other country-year within the model; the primary difference is that they exhibit substantially higher rater overlap than a real observation.
+Following Bakker et al. (2014), we incorporate vignettes into the measurement model similarly to other observations.
+The main difference between vignettes and other observations is that we make use of prior knowledge about vignettes when fitting the model.
 As Pemstein & Seim (2016) describe in detail, we attempted to construct V-Dem's vignettes to represent cases that fall near idealized thresholds-based on the V-Dem survey's descriptions of questions' ordinal levels-across each variable's latent scale.
-Therefore, rather than use the empirical priors described by equation 5 for vignette "cases", we set prior means at even intervals between -1.5 and 1.5 on the latent scale, based on the threshold that we designed each vignette to straddle.
+Therefore, rather than use the empirical priors described by Equation 5 for vignette "cases," we set prior means at even intervals between -1.5 and 1.5 on the latent scale, based on the threshold that we designed each vignette to straddle.
 We set the prior variances to one, as with all other observations.

 V-Dem is iteratively improving its vignettes over time.
-The sheer scale of the project made it impossible to write a large number of pilot vignettes for each question, nor identify high-performing vignettes before presenting them to experts.
+The sheer scale of the project made it impossible to write a large number of pilot vignettes for each question, or identify high-performing vignettes before presenting them to experts.
 Expert time is also valuable, limiting the number of vignettes we can present to each expert during an update.
 Therefore, we evaluate vignette performance after each update and write new vignettes for questions where vignettes exhibit substantial ordering inconsistency across experts, and therefore do a poor job of providing information about expert thresholds.
 For example, we replaced around 20 per cent of the worst-performing vignettes during the 2018 update.